 SWCC was awarded National Alliance of Concurrent Enrollment Partnerships (NACEP) accreditation in 2012.
 NACEP is a professional organization for high schools and colleges that fosters and supports rigorous concurrent enrollment.
 NACEP serves as a national accrediting body and supports all members by providing standards of excellence, research, communication, and advocacy. (www.nacep.org).
 NACEP defines concurrent enrollment as the subset of dual enrollment courses taught by college-approved high school teachers.

 Students have opportunities to start their college education through online coursework when traveling to campus isn’t possible.
 Benefits include flexible scheduling, access to free online tutoring services, 24/7 grade updates, and college credit at no cost.
-Check out the online courses available to high school students.
-Once students have decided what course to take, they should view the class schedule page to see what's offered during upcoming semesters.
+Online classes available follow the current class schedule which may be found on the Class Schedules page.

 Still questions?
 If so, please contact Rachel Ramaeker, SWCC coordinator of secondary programs, for more information.